ozaneser/Software-Test-Automation-Blog/README.md

 Repository includes a single JavaScript file located in the src/jscripts/ directory:

-- [main.js] - By default, no JavaScript code is included as this boilerplate makes no assumptions as to how you should write your JavaScript.
+- [main.js] - By default, no JavaScript code is included as this repository makes no assumptions as to how you should write your JavaScript.

 ### Writing ES6